 “We were very pleased when David Cameron took on the green mantle, but we would have hoped by now that this would have permeated into the rest of the front bench.
 But you don’t often hear Ken Clarke talking about the importance of the low-carbon economy.”

 A week later, Clarke was forced to retract comments that mainland Britain was “not suitable” for onshore windfarms while Next Left highlighted that: “None of the top ten Conservative bloggers believes the theory that man-made global warming is an established fact.”

 The Telegraph report this afternoon that: “Wind turbines could be put up across the countryside without planning permission under Government proposals to cut red tape for environmentally-friendly projects.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.